matteo14c/CorGAT/README.md

 * AF      -> the file with allele frequency data
 * EPI     -> the files with annotations of predicted epitopes

-Since the number of publicly available genome sequences is constantly increased over times, some of these files are updated on a monthly basis.
+Since the number of publicly available genome sequences is constantly increasing over time, files are updated every month.
 In particular the **hyphy** and **AF** files.
-The corgat.conf file as provided in this repo, is set to use the most up to date version of these files, each denoted by the **current.csv** suffix.
-Older versions of each file are stored in the *hyphy_data* and *AF* folders respectively.
-Should you need to use an older version of these files for any specific reason, you can simply modify your copy of corgat.conf accordingly.
+The corgat.conf file as provided in this repo is set to use the most up to date version of each file, denoted by suffix **current.csv**.
+Older versions are stored in the *hyphy_data* and *AF* folders respectively.
+Should you need to use an older version of the AF or hyphy annotations for any specific reason, you can simply modify your copy of corgat.conf accordingly.
 Average users however, should not need to modify this file.

 **Output**